cojocariuovidiu/subscription-app/README.md

 - [throwjs](https://github.com/kbariotis/throw.js/): A very simple HTTP Error collection library. **Why:** It is very handy because it allows to create HTTP Error objects through a very simple and intuitive API that also simplifies and keeps code neat and clean - plus saves development time too!

 - [node-http-status](https://github.com/prettymuchbryce/node-http-status): Very simple module that exports constants enumerating the HTTP status codes. **Why:** Its very useful to avoid having status codes written in number on your server code and having them easily referenced by constants which keeps code much clean and readable.
 This one, together with the above listed `throwjs`, is one of my favorites.

+Some **security** relevant libraries used:

+- [helmet](https://github.com/helmetjs/helmet): Helmet is a collection of 12 smaller middleware functions that set HTTP headers to help protect your app. **Why:** Because it can help to avoid some known web vulnerabilities.

 ## API Documentation